kodekloudhub/community-faq/docs/linux-distro.md

 A distro comprises the following:

-* A version of the Linux Kernel.
+1. A version of the Linux Kernel.
-* The standard utilities (sed, awk, grep, ls, cat etc., etc.).
+1. The standard utilities (sed, awk, grep, ls, cat etc., etc.).
-* A package manager for the distro's specific package management system.
+1. A package manager for the distro's specific package management system.
-* A desktop GUI (if installed), of which there are many choices, e.g. Gnome, KDE.
+1. Other pieces of software chosen by the distro's creators, e.g. for a security focused distro like Kali Linux, it will include a lot of software for hacking, penetration testing etc.
-* Other pieces of software chosen by the distro's creators, e.g. for a security focused distro like Kali Linux, it will include a lot of software for hacking, penetration testing etc.
+1. A desktop GUI (if installed), of which there are many choices, e.g. Gnome, KDE.

 Many distros are arranged into families based on a well-known core distro.
 The two main core distros are Red Hat and Debian, so a distro based on one of these will generally have the first three items from the list above taken from the parent distro, and the other two will be specific to that distro.